SUMMARY OF THE CORPORATE RISK POLICIES

-The Treasury Share Policy provides that all transactions in own shares or in financial instruments and contracts of any kind with shares of the Company as the underlying asset, by the Company and/or by any of the companies of its Group, shall be conducted in compliance with applicable regulations and with the resolutions adopted in this regard at a General Shareholders' Meeting, and that they shall always pursue lawful aims, such as:
+The Treasury Share Policy provides the framework for the control and management of transactions in shares issued by the Company or financial instruments and contracts of any kind with shares of the Company as the underlying asset, by the Company and/or by any of the companies of its Group, and the risk associated therewith, with the expectation that said transactions shall be conducted in compliance with applicable regulations and with the resolutions adopted in this regard at a General Shareholders' Meeting, and that they shall always pursue lawful aims, such as:

 a) Providing investors with sufficient liquidity and depth in the trading of the Company's shares.

 b) Stabilising the share price after a public offer for the sale or subscription of shares through the loan of own shares by the Company and the granting of an option to the underwriters to purchase or subscribe shares.

 c) c) Implementing programmes for the purchase of treasury shares approved by the Board of Directors or by the shareholders at a General Shareholders' Meeting and, in particular, making available to the Company the shares required to comply with the share delivery commitments previously assumed thereby under issuances of securities or corporate transactions, as well as compensation schemes or loyalty plans for shareholders (e.g., payment of dividends in kind), directors, officers or the other professionals of the Group.

 d) Honouring other previously-assumed lawful commitments.

 e) Any other purpose allowed under applicable legal provisions.

 The Treasury Share Policy also sets out a number of guidelines and limits to appropriately mitigate and limit treasury share risk.

 Risk Policy for Equity Interests in Listed Companies